shmielminz/BeatTheStorm/README.md

 ### The Winner or Looser
 Once a player reaches +50, the player takes one more turn, and if player gets a plus turn, that player is the Winner.

-And same is for looser, if a player gets to -50, the player takes one more turn, and if player gets another minus turn, that player is the Looser.
+And same is for loser, if a player gets to -50, the player takes one more turn, and if player gets another minus turn, that player is the Looser.

 **The full spec for the game is in the repo**